awsdocs/amazon-aurora-user-guide/doc_source/Concepts.AuroraHighAvailability.md

 ## High availability for Aurora DB instances<a name="Concepts.AuroraHighAvailability.Instances"></a>

-For a cluster using single\-master replication, after you create the primary instance, you can create up to 15 read\-only Aurora Replicas\.
+After you create the primary \(writer\) instance, you can create up to 15 read\-only Aurora Replicas\.
 The Aurora Replicas are also known as reader instances\.

  During day\-to\-day operations, you can offload some of the work for read\-intensive applications by using the reader instances to process `SELECT` queries\.
 When a problem affects the primary instance, one of these reader instances takes over as the primary instance\.
 This mechanism is known as *failover*\.
 Many Aurora features apply to the failover mechanism\.
 For example, Aurora detects database problems and activates the failover mechanism automatically when necessary\.
 Aurora also has features that reduce the time for failover to complete\.
 Doing so minimizes the time that the database is unavailable for writing during a failover\.